jvolker/miq-nz-booking-tools/README.md

 This means that unfortunately, someone was quicker than you to secure the date.

-> The alert sounds but I don't see a date selected in tha calendar.

-Don't worry, the app will input the date without having to change the calendar UI.
-You can proceed to complete the reCAPTCHA and click next as soon as you hear the beep.

 ## Contributions

 These tools are only a quick attempt to create some remedy.
 They are by far, not finished or perfect.
 Also, in case MIQ changes their website, they might break any time too.